microsoft/PowerApps-TestEngine/samples/differentvariabletypes/README.md

 # Date_Case and DateTime_Case

-Please note that the DatePicker control shows UTC specific dates and may slightly vary according to the timezone.
+Please note that the DatePicker control shows dates according to your system timezone.

 The dates used in the test plan here is written for EST timezone.